sunnyyan97/Data-Science-Portfolio/README.md

 [**Analyzing NYC High Schools Scores**](https://github.com/sunnyyan97/Data-Science-Portfolio/blob/main/Analyzing%20NYC%20High%20School%20Scores.ipynb)

 In this project, I explored relationships between SAT Scores and NYC Demographic Factors in New York City Public High Schools.
-I used Pandas to read in the various datasets, cleaned them and then combined the datasets into one file for easy analysis.
-Then I created a few scatter plots to easily visualize the relationships between SAT Scores and various Demographic Factors
+I used Python and the Pandas module to read in the various datasets, cleaned them and then combined the datasets into one file for easy analysis.
+Then I created a few scatter plots to easily visualize the relationships between SAT Scores and various Demographic Factors.

 [**Answering Business Questions with SQL**](https://github.com/sunnyyan97/Data-Science-Portfolio/blob/main/Answering%20Business%20Questions%20with%20SQL%20(1).ipynb)